VonHeikemen/lsp-zero.nvim/README.md

 If you want to disable a feature replace `true` with `false`.

-* `suggest_lsp_servers` enables the suggestions of lsp servers when you enter a filetype for the first time.
+* `suggest_lsp_servers`: enables the suggestions of lsp servers when you enter a filetype for the first time.

-* `setup_servers_on_start` when set to `true` all installed servers will be initialized on startup.
-When is set to the string `"per-project"` only the servers listed with the function `.use()` will be initialized.
-If the value is `false` servers will be initialized when you call `.configure()` or `.setup_servers()`.
+* `setup_servers_on_start`: when set to `true` all installed servers will be initialized on startup.
+When is set to the string `"per-project"` only the servers listed with the function [.use()](https://github.com/VonHeikemen/lsp-zero.nvim#useserver-opts) will be initialized.
+If the value is `false` servers will be initialized when you call [.configure()](https://github.com/VonHeikemen/lsp-zero.nvim#configurename-opts) or [.setup_servers()](https://github.com/VonHeikemen/lsp-zero.nvim#set_server_configopts).

-* `set_lsp_keymaps` add keybindings to a buffer with a language server attached.
+* `set_lsp_keymaps`: add keybindings to a buffer with a language server attached.
 This bindings will trigger actions like go to definition, go to reference, etc. You can also specify list of keys you want to omit, see the [lua api section](https://github.com/VonHeikemen/lsp-zero.nvim#set_preferencesopts) for an example.

-* `configure_diagnostics` uses the built-in function `vim.diagnostic.config` to setup the way error messages are shown in the buffer.
+* `configure_diagnostics`: uses the built-in function [vim.diagnostic.config](https://neovim.io/doc/user/diagnostic.html#vim.diagnostic.config()) to setup the way error messages are shown in the buffer.
 It also creates keymaps to navigate between the location of these errors.

-* `cmp_capabilities` tell the language servers what capabilities `nvim-cmp` supports.
+* `cmp_capabilities`: tell the language servers what capabilities nvim-cmp supports.

-* `manage_nvim_cmp` use the default setup for `nvim-cmp`.
-It configures keybindings and completion sources for `nvim-cmp`.
+* `manage_nvim_cmp`: use the default setup for nvim-cmp.
+It configures keybindings and completion sources for nvim-cmp.

-* `call_servers` if set to `'local'` it'll try to setup one of the supported installers.
+* `call_servers`: if set to `'local'` it'll try to setup one of the supported installers.
 If set to `'global'` it will only try to use language servers available globally.

-* `sign_icons` they are shown in the "gutter" on the line diagnostics messages are located.
+* `sign_icons`: they are shown in the "gutter" on the line diagnostics messages are located.

 ## Autocompletion